does mounjaro cause cold hands and feet

 Can Mounjaro Cause Cold Hands and Feet?

 If you're considering GLP-1 weight loss medication like Mounjaro, you've probably done your homework regarding potential benefits.
 But it’s also essential to examine the potential side effects.
 One of the questions you might have is: "Can Mounjaro cause cold hands and feet?"
-Here’s a straightforward answer: yes, it can.
+Here’s a straightforward answer: it’s not a known or labeled side effect; if you notice cold hands or feet, consider other causes and discuss with your clinician.

-GLP-1 medications like Mounjaro operate by influencing your digestion and blood sugar regulation, similar to air traffic controllers guiding planes.
+Tirzepatide (Mounjaro/Zepbound), a dual GIP/GLP-1 medicine operates by influencing your digestion and blood sugar regulation, similar to air traffic controllers guiding planes.
 They ensure your body's glucose levels don’t stray too far up or down, but instead maintain a steady, even flight.
-However, like rerouting flights, GLP-1 medications might also impact other processes in your body, which can lead to side effects like cold hands and feet.
+However, like rerouting flights, medications may also impact other processes in your body, which can occasionally cause unexpected symptoms.

 Don't let this deter you, though.
 Side effects are not guaranteed, many people use Mounjaro without any issues at all.
 It's similar to one person getting seasick on a cruise, while another might feel fine.